Corvimae/PlumeVN/README.md

 width: The width of the rectangle<br>
 height: The height of the rectangle<br>
-fillColor: The background color<br>
+fillColor: The background color of the rectangle.
+If no fillColor is specified, the element is not filled.<br>
+strokeColor: The border color of the rectangle.
+If no borderColor is specified, no border is drawn.

+####UIEllipse

+Represents a basic ellipse, centered at (x, y).
+Extends UIElement.

+**Properties**

+xRadius: The distance from the center to the left and right-most points on the ellipse.<br>
+yRadius: The distance from the center to the top and bottom-most points on the ellipse.<br>
+fillColor: The background color of the ellipse.
+If no fillColor is specified, the element is not filled.<br>
-strokeColor: The border color.
+strokeColor: The border color of the ellipse.
 If no borderColor is specified, no border is drawn.

 ####UIString